polterguy/phosphorusfive-dox/chapter-5.md

   src:Jo dude
 ```

 Using **[set]**, you can also change the entire node, by using `?node` as your expression's type declaration.
-The node is the default type declaration, if you do not supply one.
+The node itself is the default type declaration, if you do not supply one - Hence you don't need to supply the `?node` type declaration.
 Below is an example;

 ```
 _foo